 Believe it or not, most millionaires build their wealth investing in stocks and mutual funds through their 401k’s and IRA’s.
 In most cases, financial freedom is not built by flashy, complicated investments.

 Investing in mutual funds and stocks is not complicated if you understand a few basic principles of investing. in fact, you can even use a robo-advisor to do the investing work for you.
 The more you educate yourself about investing, the less money you will lose, and the more you’ll make over the long run.
 Believe me, I know this from experience!

 Here are a few of my top investing articles to check out:

 Real Estate Investing

 Real estate investing is probably my favorite way to build wealth.
 I prefer long term buy and hold real estate investing.
 It’s actually one of the most boring investment strategies there is.
 But it’s an incredibly good way to get truly passive income that eventually causes you to become independently wealthy.

 I have a small rental house that’s been an incredibly good investment for me.
 Not only does the house appreciate significantly in value every year, but my tenant faithfully sends me over $1,000 in rent every month!
-I have a property manager to tend to the details, so I literally spend only 2-3 hours of my time every year dealing with my rental.
+I have a property manager to tend to the details, so I literally spend only 2-3 hours of my time every year dealing with my investment property.
 My goal is to eventually have many more just like it!

 I wrote a detailed series of posts about how I got into my first rental property.
 You can check it out below:

 Invest in Yourself

 There is no better investment than investing in yourself.
-The more you invest in your career skills, personal development, and financial knowledge, the more it pays off.
+The more you invest in your career skills, personal development, and financial knowledge, the more it pays off over time.
 You’ll do much better in your career, invest better, make more money, and get more opportunities that others don’t.

 You will be able to create infinitely more financial freedom and wealth independence when you consistently invest in yourself.